HubSpot/slack-client/README.md

 * Actively maintain this project
 * Provide per-method in-memory rate limiting so you don't have to worry about overwhelming slack from a single process
 * Expose highly configurable hooks to allow custom rate limiting, method filtering, and debugging in an extensible way

+## Maintenance

+Like most APIs, deprecations and modifications that we'll call "breaking changes" will occur on Slack's web API.
+General guidelines on detecting and handling "breaking changes" can be found [here](https://github.com/HubSpot/slack-client/blob/master/DEV_README.md)

 ## Features